 The King University grading format for nursing is listed in the college catalogue will be followed.
-The official recorded grades will be A, A-, B+, B, B-, C+, C, C-, D, or F. Nursing Majors are expected to maintain a C+ or better in all NURS courses (including Patho), a C- in all other required program courses, and an overall GPA of 2.75/4.0 scale.
+The official recorded grades will be A, A-, B+, B, B-, C+, C, C-, D, or F. Nursing Majors are expected to maintain a C+ or better in all NURS courses, and an overall GPA of 2.75/4.0 scale.
 If more than two grades of 2.3 (C+) or lower are earned in NURS courses, despite the student maintaining a 2.75 GPA, the student will be dismissed from the program.
 All grades in school of nursing courses are recorded in the electronic learning management system.
 The numerical values for the nursing department grading scale are: